European-XFEL/karabo_data/docs/reading_files.rst

 .. autoclass:: H5File

-   .. attribute:: devices
+   .. attribute:: control_devices

-      A list of the available device names in this file.
+      A set of the control device names in this file, in the format ``"SA3_XTD10_VAC/TSENS/S30100K"``.

+   .. attribute:: instrument_device_channels

+      A set of the instrument devices and output channel names in this file, in the format ``"FXE_DET_LPD1M-1/DET/15CH0:xtdf"``.

    .. automethod:: trains